-- Oversee recruitment, orientation, and retention; oversee adherence to college and university syllabi policies; oversee curriculum development and course scheduling. - Manage/triage concerns and complaints (e.g., manage academic integrity cases; field calls or emails from parents or students; support GAs dealing with difficult cases), within FERPA guidelines. - Promote and work with study abroad and the Honors College. - Regularly (at minimum annually) engage in assessment of degree programs and update the department page at assessment.arizona.edu. - Maximize efficiencies in SCH and awarding of degrees given UA's move to incentive-based funding models (like Activity Informed Budgeting, or AIB).
+- Oversee recruitment, orientation, and retention; oversee adherence to college and university syllabi policies; oversee curriculum development and course scheduling. - Manage/triage concerns and complaints (e.g., manage academic integrity cases; field calls or emails from parents or students; support GAs dealing with difficult cases), within FERPA guidelines. - Promote and work with study abroad and the Honors College. - Regularly (at minimum annually) engage in assessment of degree programs and update the department page at assessment.arizona.edu. - Maximize efficiencies in SCH and awarding of degrees given UA's move to incentive-based funding models (like RCM).